-Collaborations between Inria project-teams and American Universities are active from a long time and thus provide a strong basis for addressing scientific, economic and societal challenges on international priorities, in the context of win-win partnerships.
+Collaborations between Inria project-teams and American Universities have been developing for many years, thus providing a strong basis for addressing scientific, economic and societal challenges on international priorities, in the context of win-win partnerships.

 Since 2011, Inria runs “Inria@SiliconValley”, an active scientific joint program with California universities, that initially started with UC Berkeley and Stanford University, and has now expanded to all California partners .

 - Strengthens and structures existing collaborations between Inria research teams and California universities

 - Fosters the creation of research and innovation collaborative projects addressing scientific challenges of the digital society.

 - Provides networking opportunities among which the organization of scientific events